Andy Suddaby - Programme Leader

 The School benefits from established links with events industry practitioners.
-Contributions from guest speakers with specific event specialisms have included Liz Bannister (nee Rice), Director at Metro Broadcast which specialises in events, video, and broadcast projects within the corporate event arena in the UK and overseas.
+Contributions from guest speakers with specific event specialisms have included Matt Franks, Director Of Events at global communications agency DRPG; Cassander van Eerd, Director and owner of Clogwork Orange Productions Limited and designer of event experiences; and Liz Bannister, Director at Metro Broadcast, specialists in video and broadcast projects for corporate events.

 Extensive opportunities for selected field trips are available on this programme and are mostly negotiated with students themselves.
 Previously students have visited The Clothes Show and high profile sporting institutions such as Leicester Tigers RFC.
 Any compulsory visits will be supported by departmental funding.
 Where trips are optional, students may be asked to make a modest contribution towards expenses.

 Lincoln International Business School students can expand their horizons and see international business in action by joining funded international trips to exciting overseas destinations.